 In this blog, we will dive into a brief history of Virtual Reality, recent investment surges, and the future of this revolutionary technology.

 (Note #1: This blog is an excerpt from my next book The Future is Faster Than You Think, co-authored with Steven Kotler, to be released January 28th, 2020.)

-Brief History of VR
+Brief History of Virtual Reality

 For all of history, our lives have been limited by the laws of physics and mitigated by the five senses.
-VR is rewriting those rules.
+VR technology is rewriting those rules.